-- 14. The PMU (NTDC) will be responsible for the updation of this draft LARP at final detailed designand implementation of final LARP of 220 kV New Grid Station Nowshera and its associated transmission line.
-The GM Projects (PMU) through the Environment and Social Impact Cell (E&SIC) will be responsible for the implementation of LARP in accordance with the procedures laid-down in this LARP and updated LARF and loan document.
-In addition, a grievance redress committee will be notified to redress the community complaints. - 15.
-It is expected that the implementation of LARP of this sub-project including construction of grid station and installation of transmission line will take about 4-6 months. - 16.
+- 9. The final draft LARP is fully endorsed by NTDC with NTDC's Project Management Unit (PMU) being responsible for its (a) updating based on final detailed design and full acquisition of land (land award if awarded land and rates are different from the rates given in this draft ALRP) and (b) implementing the final LARP of 220 kV New Grid Station Nowshera and its associated transmission line.
+The GM Projects (PMU) through the Environment and Social Impact Cell (E&SIC) will be responsible for monitoring of LARP in accordance with the procedures laid-down in the LARP and updated LARF and loan documents.
+In addition, a grievance redress committee will be notified to redress the community complaints. - 10.
+It is expected that the implementation of LARP of this sub-project including construction of grid station and installation of transmission line will take about 12 months. - 11.
 Total amount of LAR activities computed to be Rs.
-64.458 million (\$ 0.630 M.).
-The EA (NTDC) is responsible for timely allocation of the funds needed to implement this LARP. - 17.
-External monitoring will be carried out by the External Monitoring Agency to be hired by the PMU among the local consultants/ consulting firms.
+59.355 million.
+The EA (NTDC) is responsible for timely allocation of the funds needed to implement the LARP. - 12.
+External monitoring will be carried out by the External Monitoring Agency (EMA) hired by the PMU among the local consultants/ consulting firms.
 The external monitoring activites will have short and medium term tasks.
 The short term tasks will occur in parallel and immediately after the delivery of LARP compensation.
-The commencement of civil work will subject to the satisfactory implementation of this LARP including payment of compensation for loss of crops and trees; and also redress of community concerns. - 18.
-The resettlement budget of the 220 kV Nowshera SS is shown as under.
+The commencement of civil work will be subject to the satisfactory implementation of the LARP including payment of compensation for loss of crops and trees; and also redress of community concerns, all subject to validation by EMA. - 13.
+The resettlement budget of the New 220 kV Grid Station at Nowshera is shown as under.